newjersey/njwds/README.md

 - Clone this repository
 - Run `npm install`
-- [Optional] Run `npm run import-components` to important new USWDS components.
-This only needs to be done if new upstream components are developed
+- [Optional] Run `npm run import-components` to import new USWDS components.
+This only needs to be done if new upstream components are developed.
 This imports the USWDS, pulls in the NJ-specific components and styles, and saves them in a `dist` directory.
+Note: This option may no longer work in the workflow, use caution when trying it out to check for regressions.

+## Build the design system assets

+- Run `npm run build-uswds` to build the assets into the `dist/` directory

 ### Build the component library

-- Run `npm run build-docs` to general a [Fractal]() component gallery for reviewing the style guide
+- Run `npm run build-docs` to build the [Fractal]() component gallery for reviewing the component documentation

 ### View component library locally or development